Skip to main content

 Look for long words first

-A 9-letter word takes up 9 cells in the grid.
-That is a lot of real estate and it is hard to hide.
-Long words are easier to spot because they occupy more space.
-After you cross off the longest words, the remaining grid looks less crowded, which makes the shorter words easier to find.
+A 9-letter word takes 9 cells.
+That is a lot of real estate.
+Long words are easier to spot because they fill more space.

 Use letter pairs

 Some words have letter pairs that stand out.
 Double letters like LL, SS, or OO are easy to spot.
-Unusual combos like QU, PH, or XY catch the eye.
-Instead of looking for the first letter of a word, look for its most distinctive letter pair.
-You will find it faster.
+Odd combos like QU, PH, or ZH catch the eye.

 Practice daily